 And for the data to be complete, it must be disaggregated by sex.
 In other words, we must fully learn how COVID-19 is affecting men and women — from both medical and socioeconomic perspectives.

-Read the full article here on Devex.
+Read the full article here on Devex.Â

-- Björn Andersson, & Mohammad Naciri
+- By Björn Andersson, & Mohammad Naciri

 - Posted